 The shutter button is used for taking pictures.

 And the AF-ON button is used for focusing.

 This is invaluable if you want to focus and recompose, then track a moving subject, then focus and recompose again.

-You see, if you press and hold the AF-ON button, it activates the continuous autofocus, which will track a moving subject.
+You’ll want to make sure you’ve set your autofocus mode to AI-Servo, also known as AF-C. Then, if you press and hold the AF-ON button, it’ll activate the continuous autofocus, which will track a moving subject.

 That’s the power of back-button focus!

 To set up back-button autofocus does take a bit of fiddling with settings (and it changes from camera to camera).
 So take a look in your camera’s manual (or do a bit of Googling!) and get it set up.

 6. Use continuous shooting to nail the action photos

 Birds are full of life, which means that there are plenty of opportunities for action shots: Birds flying through the air, birds diving into the water, birds capturing fish.

 But if you’re not prepared, it’s easy to miss those prize-winning images.
 After all, birds move fast!